Planning for Success in the Multigenerational Workplace

-Today’s young workers from “Generation NeXt“ are entering the workforce with characteristics and expectations that present unique challenges to those responsible for recruiting, orienting and initiating them into the professional world, as well as those supervising, managing and retaining them once they get there.
-This session will provide attendees with a better understanding of the development and predictable issues of Generation NeXt, and describe what organizations and managers can do to help them transition into and be successful in the professional workplace.
+Today’s younger workers from Generation NeXt (aka: Millennials) and Generation Z are entering the workforce with characteristics and expectations that present unique challenges to those responsible for recruiting, orienting and initiating them into the professional world, as well as those supervising, managing and retaining them once they get there.
+This session will provide attendees with a better understanding of the development and predictable issues of these cohorts, in generational perspective, and describe what organizations and managers can do to recruit and help them transition into and be successful in the professional workplace.

 Managing Escalating Situations

 Leaders and managers often encounter times in the workplace where bad feelings, interpersonal disagreements, and various conflicts escalate into situations with the possibility for negative outcomes for the employees, the manager or the organization.
 It is possible that, in the course of offering supervision and criticism, managers initiate these situations themselves!
 The consequences of poorly managed conflicts can include the manager’s decreased leadership capabilities, inability of the employee to continue with the organization, or even violence and physical harm.
 The ability to successfully manage escalating situations can be an important set of management and leadership skills.
 This workshop will help leaders understand the dynamics of potential and real crisis situations, and help them develop skills that they can apply to deescalate crisis to reduce the likelihood of negative consequences to the employee, themselves or the organization.